yanbrasiliano/phpenalva-url-shortener/README.md

 # PHPenalva URL Shortener

 ## Overview
-PHPenalva URL Shortener is a simple, efficient tool built using the PHPenalva microframework.
-It allows users to easily shorten long URLs for easier sharing and management.
+PHPenalva URL Shortener is a simple yet efficient tool built using the PHPenalva microframework.
+It enables users to shorten lengthy URLs for easier sharing and management.
+This project integrates with the Ulvis API for URL shortening services.

 ### Features
-- User-friendly interface for URL shortening
+- User-friendly interface for easy URL shortening.
-- Quick redirection to original URLs using shortened links
+- Quick redirection to original URLs using shortened links.
+- Integration with the Ulvis API for reliable URL shortening.
-- Built with PHPenalva, leveraging its simplicity and efficiency
+- Built with PHPenalva, leveraging its simplicity and efficiency.

+## Integration with Ulvis API
+This project uses the [Ulvis API](https://ulvis.net/developer.html) to shorten URLs.
+The API provides a straightforward way to convert long URLs into more manageable shortened links, which are then stored in the application's database for redirection purposes.

 ## Installation

 ### Prerequisites
-- PHP 7.4 or higher
+- PHP 7.4 or higher.
-- Web Server with URL rewriting (Apache, Nginx, IIS)
+- Web Server with URL rewriting (Apache, Nginx, IIS).
-- Database (MySQL, MariaDB, PostgreSQL, SQLite)
+- Database (MySQL, MariaDB, PostgreSQL, SQLite).
-- Composer
+- Composer.

 ### Steps
 1. Clone the repository: